ryanstraits/ryanstraits.github.io/about.md

 ![](/assets/images/DSC0933-small.jpg "Hey, it's me!")

-First off, I have to let you in on a little secret.
+##### Right out of the gate, I have to let you in on a little secret.

 See the trendy glasses I'm wearing in that picture right up there?
 Well, here's the deal: they're kind of fake.
 As in, they are doing nothing more for my eyes than if I wasn't wearing them.
 That's weird right?
 My friends that know this embarrassing fact about me have not been shy in telling me as much.

 So then, why start off a section called "About Me" with such an odd, revealing factoid about myself?
 Well, because that's kind of what I am hoping the purpose of this blog is going to be.
-As I approach the middle chapters of my life, I have come to realize that for one, I'm not nearly as cool as I think myself to be
+As I approach the middle chapters of my life, I have come to realize that for one, I'm not nearly as cool as I think I am , and that one of the most valuable things I have to offer you as a reader is transparency.

-Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium or something similar.
-Well,
+Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium or somewhere similar.
+Well, because I think that transparency requires a level of intimacy that might get steamrolled in a more "public" platform.
+And I also

 ---

+##### What's up with the spooky name, dude?

+No, this doesn't have anything to do with states of the US that are haunted.

+---

-##### Here's a bit more about me and where we go from here.
+##### Ok, so where we go from here?

 I'm a millennial, but just barely.
 I made the cut on the front end of the generation by just a year or two.
 This is evidenced by the fact that I am indeed writing to you right now in blog form and not through Snapchat.
 I consider myself on the sufficiently and properly bandaged side of the bleeding edge.
 I'm a dad and a husband, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.